 - To share experiences and knowledge about the working world;

 - To enhance leadership skills by working with a mentee.

 University of Ottawa alumni with relevant work experience.

 Undergrad science students in their third or fourth year of study, graduate students and alumni who graduated less than two years ago.

 The mentoring program runs throughout the Fall term, from October to December.
 The program involves three to five meetings in total between 60 and 90 minutes in length from Monday to Friday 8 a.m. and 8 p.m.

 From October to December 2021.
 Participants must be available for at least two mentoring meetings.

 Find more details in the Mentoring Guide.

-For assistance throughout the program, mentors and mentees can contact the Mentorship Coordinator Laura Kelly.
+The registrations to the Science Mentoring Program are currently closed.
+For assistance throughout the program, mentors and mentees can contact the Mentorship Coordinator Victoria Obeid.